 Ryeowook in the center.

-Anyway, I have always had the frightening ability to move past people during concerts or in crowded areas in general.
+Once he passed us, everyone started rushing behind him.
+I have always had the frightening ability to move past people during concerts or in crowded areas in general.
 I have touched the lead singers of Dashboard Confessional, The Fray (I full-out rubbed his bald head), and Cartel.
 I also bumped into Corbin Bleu from High School Musical.
 It happens sometimes.
 Have no fear though, I did not touch Kyuhyun.

 THE MOMENT THAT WILL STAY WITH ME FOREVER.